 minority ethnic undergraduates into work.

-Cathy chaired the Health Authority in Hertfordshire from 1998 to 2001, and her
+Chaired the Health Authority in Hertfordshire from 1998 to 2001, and her

 children’s school governing body and became a Vice President of the National

 Council for One Parent Families, before becoming a Minister in 2001.

 In 1999 she was given a life peerage, became an Education Minister in 2001 and